Open Banking has arrived

 - Rise in Account Aggregator Supply: The list of account aggregators in open banking continues to increase.
 Furthermore, credit bureaus are further pushing for the adoption of account aggregation.

-- Cost of Accessing Data Will Fall: The vast increase in account data will push for more AISP (account specific information service provider) licenses and aggregators will bring the cost of account data lower globally.
+- Cost of Accessing Data Will Fall: The vast increase in account data will push for more AISP (account-specific information service provider) licenses and aggregators will bring the cost of account data lower globally.
 Hence, this would further encourage banks to adopt open banking and invest more in building better customer experiences.

 A disruptive threat to Incumbent Banks?

-With the arrival of Open banking, customers will be willing-to-change and willing-to-experiment with new ways to manage their money, borrow, and protect their wealth.
+With the arrival of Open Banking, customers will be willing-to-change and willing-to-experiment with new ways to manage their money, borrow, and protect their wealth.
 While Open banking is good news for consumers, incumbent banks have a risk of being left behind by their customers and hence must act quickly to stay relevant.
 The winners will be only those who will be data-driven and leverage Analytics to rapidly convert customer insight into powerful new experiences that are personal and add real value to daily life.

 Despite the threat of extreme competition, banks do enjoy a clear head start over challengers.
-In reality it’s an opportunity for banks to evolve digitally.
+In reality, it’s an opportunity for banks to evolve digitally.
 Being an incumbent, they have at least one clear advantage i.e. access to a sizeable pool of existing customers.
 By keenly paying attention to their customers, they can gain insights into the products and experiences they want most, now and in the future.
 While open banking regulations work in favor of the customer, they also ensure that ample data is amassed for the benefit of the banks themselves.
-From behavioral profiling to strategizing, analytics helps creating better business plans.
+From behavioral profiling to strategizing, analytics helps in creating better business plans.
 Using patented analytics tools, banks can understand a customer’s typical purchasing pattern.
 From spending velocity to the exact hour of transactions and how customers spend money in relevant risk, pricing and cross-selling models, the algorithms help track the exact purchasing behavior of the customer.
 By using machine learning algorithms, customer profiles can be created, and their hourly & daily transactional behavior tracked thereby preventing anomalies.

 Understanding the patterns help devise methods of improving customer experience, while also maximizing the bank’s profitability margin.
 This improves customer trust and brand loyalty and increases the chances of long-term customer relationships and profitability.
 This part of analytics can be personalized based on financial and non-financial parameters, helping clarify customer profiles further.